BTAxis/D5tools/ReadMe.md

 ## A small assortment of utilities for modding Disgaea 5 ##
 These are a few simple extraction and repacking tools for certain archives used by the PC version of Disgaea 5 Complete.

-All tools have the same usage syntax:
+All C++ based tools have the same usage syntax:
 ```
 tool.exe [options] [input] [output]
 Options: